Guidance for clinical faculty on the PPACA "sunshine provisions"

 - Grants - these payments should be reported as having been paid to the Rector and Visitors, but may be attributed by the sponsor to the Principal Investigator

 - Physician review of payment data.
-Physicians are strongly urged to review their preliminary payment data.
-The window for review of payments began on July 14, 2014.
-Due to issues with the web site and database, the review/dispute period has been extended to September 10, 2014.
-See the CMS program registration page for information on registration.
-Registration is a two-step process: you must first register for the CMS Enterprise Portal and then for the Open Payments system.
+Before publication, reported payments to physicians cannot be reviewed by UVA administration.
+Therefore, physicians are strongly urged to review their preliminary payment data.
+The window for review of payments during 2013 ran from July 14 to September 11, 2014.
+See the CMS program registration page describes the two-step process: you must first register for the CMS Enterprise Portal and then for the Open Payments system.
 CMS also has published an Open Payments User Guide.

 CMS has created several resources to help physicians with the review and dispute resolution process.
 The two-step registration process is described in a quick reference guide titled " Physician Registration."
 Disputes are handled within the system itself.
 The process for disputing and resolving payment data is described in the document " Physician and teaching hospital record review and dispute functions."